 His decision led to a distinguished, 30-year career in the top executive ranks of the New York Life Insurance Company.
 Beginning as a sales agent, Mark rose to management within three years, leading general offices in New York City and Vermont.
 The promotions continued—to senior vice president of the Northeast Zone in 2004; membership on the company’s Executive Committee in 2007; and executive vice president in 2009.
 When he retired in 2015, Mark was executive vice president in charge of the company’s Insurance and Agency Operation.

-Like many Manhattan students, Mark and his siblings were the first in his family to attend college.
+Like many Manhattan students, Mark and his siblings were the first in his family to attend university.
 His father, a World War II veteran, was a mechanic from Brooklyn; his mother was from the Bronx.
 Mark grew up in Pearl River, a middle-class suburb of New York City.
 “My parents were hard workers,” he says.
-“They managed to send all five of their kids to college.”
+“They managed to send all five of their kids to university.”

 Mark saved money by spending two years at Westchester Community College before transferring to Manhattan.
 At the Riverdale campus, he played wide receiver on the club football team.
 “It was a great program,” he recalls.
 “People sometimes ask me why I never joined a fraternity.
 I always tell them that the team was my fraternity.
 We all played together, raised money for expenses—we still see each other.”